ksandom/handWavey/examples/gestureLayouts/grabClick/README.md

 # grabClick

+## Using it

+* Hold your hand as flat as possible without tensing up.

+## The Gestures

 * Clicks
     * Click: Grab and let go (close your hand, and open it again).
     * Right click: Tilt your hand by 90 degrees, and then closing your hand.
 (Segment 1)